FullstackAcademy/Mewtify/README.md

 - pyaes has to be installed

 **Features:**
+- Python mutation available for windows
-- Python mutation available for windows(Mewtify4Windows.py) and linux(Mewtify4Linux.py)
+- Python mutation available for linux
-- JPEG mutation availlable for windows(Mewtify4JPG.py)
+- JPEG mutation availlable for windows

 **How it operates:**